Wing IV

 Bre-X MineralsBre-X Minerals Ltd.

-Overreach A Calgary penny-stock company claimed 200 million ounces of gold in the jungle of Borneo; the samples had been salted with shaved jewellery, and the chief geologist fell from a helicopter before the truth came out.
+Overreach A Calgary penny-stock company claimed 200 million ounces of gold at Busang in the jungle of Borneo; the samples had been salted with shaved jewellery, and chief geologist Michael de Guzman fell from a helicopter before the truth came out.

 1997 CE b.
 1989 CE · 8 years